Skip to Content

 Cut the chicken breast or boneless chicken(500g) to the required size.

-Season with salt, combine, and set aside for 30 minutes.
+Season with salt, combine and set aside for 30 minutes.

 marinated chicken for the dolphin kottu.